enmand/nodegears/README.md

 The Put module is required for interacting with binary packets going to and from the Job Server.
 You can install it using [NPM](http://npmjs.org/) with `npm install put` in a module directory the Gearman module can see.

-## Using GearNode
+## Using NodeGears

-To use GearNode, you must have NodeJS installed, and a working Gearman Job Server somewhere available to you.
+To use NodeGears, you must have NodeJS installed, and a working Gearman Job Server somewhere available to you.

+## Installing NodeGears

+To install NodeGears from NPM, run

+	npm install nodegears

 ### Creating a worker